SEVEN: Before the Music

 I must close All my love

-After the war our family moved to Amarillo where I lived for nearly 20 years with the exception of a year from the summer of 1948 to the summer of 1949 when we lived in Austin so Mom could be near her own family, especially her mother.
+After the war, our family moved to Amarillo where I lived for nearly twenty years, with the exception of a year from the summer of 1948 to the summer of 1949, when we lived in Austin so Mom could be near her own family, especially her mother.
 During that year I attended third grade, my sister Jackie was a sixth-grader, Dad sold Blue Cross insurance, and Mom was an assistant to the secretary of Dr. T. S. Painter, president of the University of Texas.
-After high school graduation in 1934, Mom learned shorthand and typing at a business school in Austin, and sometimes on Sunday mornings she would sharpen her skill by typing the preacher’s sermon on an imaginary keyboard in her lap.
-Mom was timed at 110 words per minute on the manual typewriter of yesteryear, during the dark ages of typing when a mistake required the manual use of an eraser on the master document as well as on all carbon copies.
-If fact the notation “cc:” originated as reference to “carbon copy”—a secondary copy sent to someone other than the original recipient.
+After high school graduation in 1934, Mom learned shorthand and typing at the Mayfair Taylor Secretarial School in Austin, and sometimes on Sunday mornings she would sharpen her skill by typing the preacher’s sermon on an imaginary keyboard in her lap.
+Mom was timed at 110 words per minute on the manual typewriter of yesteryear, during the dark ages of typing, when a mistake required the manual use of an eraser on the master document as well as on all carbon copies.
+If fact, the notation “cc:” originated as reference to “carbon copy”—a secondary copy sent to someone other than the original recipient.
 Today “cc:” represents “complimentary copy.”

-The SMU vs. Texas football game on Saturday afternoon October 30, 1948 at Texas Memorial Stadium was the first football game I ever attended.
-Dad raved about running back and 1948 Heisman Trophy winner Doak Walker and also All-American Kyle Rote who together led the #11 nationally ranked SMU Mustangs.
-Texas’ star fullback Tom Landry, later famous coach of the Dallas Cowboys, and quarterback passing-ace Paul Campbell from Breckenridge led the unranked Texas Longhorns.
-A vivid picture is still etched in my mind of a Texas fumble near one sideline on a run-off-tackle play.
-Doak Walker snatched the fumble in mid-air and ran swiftly about 60 yards down the same sideline for an SMU touchdown.
+The SMU vs. Texas football game on Saturday afternoon October 30, 1948, at Texas Memorial Stadium was the first football game I ever attended.
+Dad raved about running back and 1948 Heisman Trophy winner Doak Walker and also All-American Kyle Rote, who together led the #11 nationally ranked SMU Mustangs.
+Texas’ star fullback Tom Landry, later famously coach of the Dallas Cowboys, and quarterback passing-ace Paul Campbell from Breckenridge, led the unranked Texas Longhorns.
+A vivid picture is still etched in my mind of a Texas fumble near one sideline on a run off-tackle.
+Doak Walker snatched the fumble in mid-air and ran swiftly about sixty yards down the same sideline for an SMU touchdown.
 The Mustangs won 21-6, and I can still feel the first blush of excitement of football heroics rendered that warm, sunny autumn afternoon.

 Prior to living in Austin, I attended Margaret Wills Elementary School in Amarillo during the first and second grades.
 We lived at 1010 B. Virginia Street and then 4226 West 15th Street, and from either place I could walk to school along the railroad tracks running adjacent to Plains Blvd. and along the south side of the dark redbrick school building.
 Sometimes I placed a penny on one of the rails and searched for it on the way home.
 If found, it was flattened thin with a diameter almost doubled in size.